 After several injuries, I finally went to see a chiropractor and was impressed by his approach to treatment of musculoskeletal pain.
 With this experience in mind, I enrolled in chiropractic college and I received my Doctor of Chiropractic degree from Palmer West Chiropractic College in 1997.
 Since then, I have devoted my career to the prevention and recovery of pain and disability.

 I teach a series of exercise therapy workshops- Allaire Back Fitness.
-These programs build a good foundation and train healthier movement habits.
+These programs build a good foundation, build strength and mobility, and healthier movement habits.

-I recently created and co-produced the Allaire Back Fitness television series.
-The exercises in this series help you develop a robust and resilient foundation.
+In 2008 and 2010, I created and co-produced the Allaire Back Fitness television series.
+The series was independently produced, and you know what that means...a labor of love, and was shown in PBS stations throughout the U.S. The series helps you develop a robust and resilient foundation.
 The Spanish version of the series, Espaldas Sanas, is currently in production. www.allairebackfitness.com.